imagej/imagej.github.io/_pages/update-sites/setup.md

 A *personal update site* is hosted on https://sites.imagej.net/&lt;imagej-wiki-account&gt;.
 If you do not have an ImageJ Wiki account yet, no need to worry, you can register one while setting up your update site.

-{% include info-box content='There are some minimal *Terms of Service* for personal update sites.
+{% include notice icon="info" content='There are some minimal *Terms of Service* for personal update sites.
 See the [Personal Update Site Terms of Service](/update-sites/tos) for details.' %}

 First of all, create a wiki account on https://imagej.net.